alexruf/tankerkoenig-go/README.md

 _Note that the Demo-API-Key won't return any actual data results!
 So when using the API make sure to [register](https://creativecommons.tankerkoenig.de/#register) for a real API-Key._

 _The API is under Creative Commons (CC BY 4.0) license.
 It is used by many clients so please restrict API calls to the minimum.
-An API call every 15 minutes is OK _
+An API call every 15 minutes is OK._

 To return a list of stations within a radius of a specific location: